-4 This is definitely the case for Germany, France, Austria, Belgium and the Netherlands.
+6 This is definitely the case for Germany, France, Austria, Belgium and the Netherlands.
 It is less clear-cut for Italy and Spain who went through various periods of floating exchange rate regimes during the sample.
 However, even in this case a large component of monetary policy innovations is likely to be common with the other countries.

-5 We use the contribution of the shocks to the interest rate rather than the shocks themselves because this allows us to cut down on the number of lags in the Markov-switching model.
-In order to check the robustness of the results, in Section 3.2, we also report the results when 3 lags of the monetary policy innovations are included as an alternative.
+We use the contribution of the shocks to the interest rate rather than the shocks themselves because this allows us to cut down on the number of lags.